ecoinfos/JuliaStudy.jl/docs/src/ch0_setup_julia_env.md

 Once REPL is launched in another terminal and open a Julia file, we can connect the code to REPL by `:JuliaREPLConnect` or `<localleader>o`.

-- '<localleader>o': Connect current file to REPL.
+- `<localleader>o`: Connect current file to REPL.
 You need to connect every files to REPL if you want to send them.
 - `<localleader>u`: In normal mode, send the cursor line to REPL.
   In visual mode, send all **lines** in the range to REPL.